pvto/pvto.github.io/_posts/2015-09-22-bleeding-an-ensemble-sort.md

 that beats Arrays.sort when sorting sine waves of small frequences.

 The second thing that I sampled was quite naturally data distribution.
-In bleedsort1 I started simply from **three quantiles**, 0th, 50th, and 100th.
+In bleedsort1 I started with three quantiles, 0th, 50th, and 100th.
 This of course meant a very bad estimate for many kinds of data.
 In bleedsort2 I used **five quantiles** 0, 25, 50, 75, and 100.
 In bleedsort3 I switched to **nine quantiles** 0, 12.5, 25, ... , 100